jl1127/Ting-Chun-Project/README.md

 2. AP: Phone
 3. server
 #### Concept
+1. Using MQTT techniques.
-1. Burn web page to ESP8266 IC.
+2. Burn web page to ESP8266 IC.
-2. The mobile phone can connect to the web pages and upload data.
+3. The mobile phone can connect to the web pages and upload data.
-3. Using form features make web pages interactive.
+4. Using form features make web pages interactive.

 ---